-- Achieve an average of 55% in the English subjects taken in HM1 - Pass both Essential English and Professional Communication Skills in the HM1 semester if the 55% average is not achieved - Have an average of 60% or more in each of the 3 modules (of 6 weeks each) - have no course average below 40% within each module
+- Achieve an average of 55% in all English subjects taken in HM1 - Pass both Essential English and Professional Communication Skills in HM1 semester if the 55% average is not achieved. - Have an average of 60% or more in each of the 3 modules (of 6 weeks each) - Have no course average below 40% within each module. - Adhere to the progression requirements that exist for the HM1 semester.

-HM2 / HM4
+HM2/HM4

-In order to fully progress at the end of a semester, a student must:
+In order to fully progress at the end of each semester, a student must:

-- Have no more than two 3-credit courses (or equivalent) with course average below 60% - Have no subject grades below 40%.
+- Have no more than two 3-credit courses (or equivalent) with course average below 60%; - Have no course average below 40%.